jacobjr/EvoImp/README.md

 Directory description
 ~~~

+- dist         --> Includes a distribution version (.jar) and an example along with the folder structure required to run
-- src          --> This folder contains the Java code of GAMultImp and the libraries used.
+- src          --> Contains the Java code of GAMultImp and the libraries used.
-- supp          --> This folder contains additional data cited in the article, such as baseline tests.
+- supp         --> Presents supplementary files commented in the article, such as the complexity of the method, baseline tests, etc.

 ~~~

----